Limits of CSP Problems and Efficient Parameter Testing: Testability of variants of the ground state energy

 and

+The elements of the above sets are referred to as integer $\na$-partitions and fractional $\na$-partitions, respectively.

-We will call the following expressions microcanonical ground state energies with respect to $\na$ for $(\KK,r)$-graphs and graphons and $C(\KK)$-valued $r$-arrays $J$, in the finite case we add the term fractional and integer respectively to the name.
-Denote
+We call the following expressions microcanonical ground state energies\sindex[notions]{ground state energy!microcanonical} with respect to $\na$ for $(\KK,r)$-graphs and graphons and $C(\KK)$-valued $r$-arrays $J$, in the finite case we add the term fractional and integer respectively to the name.
+Denote \sindex[symbols]{e@$\EEE_\na(W,J), \EEE_\na(G,J), \hat \EEE_\na(G,J)$}